MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Note: this setting is only applicable when the current locale uses latin script.

+### Use volume keys for zooming

+Allow the use of the volume keys for zooming in and out.
+Default: _false_.

 ## Data and Editing Settings

 Settings related to editing.